 User Experience Design

-Student work is regularly recognized in local, national and international competitions and publications, with over 60 Adobe Design Achievement Awards in the past 5 years.
+Student work is regularly recognized in local, national and international competitions and publications, with over 60 Adobe Design Achievement Awards.

 Students work on industry projects with clients to tackle real-world problems